 Master of Science in Business Analytics

-The Master of Science in Business Analytics is a one-year full-time STEM qualified program that provides students with data analytics knowledge, tools and skills to become data-savvy managers.
-Classes are held primarily during the day at the LMU Playa Vista Campus in the heart of Silicon Beach, providing students great opportunities to engage with the local business community.
+The Master of Science in Business Analytics is a STEM qualified program that provides students with data analytics knowledge, tools and skills to become data-savvy managers.
+The program can be taken in one year (fall, spring, and summer semesters) as a full-time program or as a part-time program over two years.
+Classes are held at the LMU Playa Vista Campus in the heart of Silicon Beach, providing students great opportunities to engage with the local business community.

 Students learn about all areas related to business analytics and big data analysis including data management, modeling, programming, analysis, visualization, data-mining, machine learning, and integration strategies to analyze large, structured and unstructured datasets for making effective business decisions.
 Students will also develop their problem-framing, teamwork, project management, and communication skills for managing business analytics projects in an organization through the program's capstone experience.